project-bayard/Bayard/heroku.md

 ##Configuration for Heroku

-The application's staging branch [is hosted here].
-Recent pull requests to master that are merged into staging are immediately deployed by our heroku hook.
+Commits to master are immediately deployed by our heroku hook [here].

 To configure the application to work with a heroku account of your own from a local branch: